 During large snowstorms in your area, your first thoughts might be to shovel your driveway and sidewalks.
 But have you put thought into what can happen to your roof?
 Up to 12 inches of snow, or an inch of ice can put your house in danger of a roof collapse.
 That’s why it’s important to know what precautions you should take to keep your home safe.
-From common injuries and tips to remove, to handling ice, gutters, and using roofers in Oakville, use this guide to ensure your home’s safety this winter.
+From common injuries and tips to remove, to handling ice, gutters, and using roofers in Mississauga, use this guide to ensure your home’s safety this winter.

 Most Common Injuries